-A. The program partners - these global leaders in the field of incubation and acceleration will be your trainers and mentors if you are selected to participate.
-They will design and deliver world-class support to help strengthen your program and improve your services.
+A. The program partners - these global leaders in the field of incubation and acceleration will train and mentor the selected participants.
+They will design and deliver world-class support to help strengthen their program and improve their services.

 Q. Is there prize money or grant funding attached to the program?

-A. While we will cover associated costs (e.g. travel and lodging required to participate), you will not receive any direct funding.
-Please contact us if this will prevent you from applying.
+A. While we will cover associated costs (e.g. travel and lodging required to participate), participants will not receive any direct funding.

 Q. How many organisations will be selected to participate in the program?

-Q. We might not be eligible for this program, are there other ways we can receive support?
+Q. We were not selected for this program, are there other ways we can receive support?

 A. Our program seeks to share / open-source the training materials and we will work with our partners to localise these resources where possible, in order to benefit a greater cohort of incubators and accelerators in the region.